HOW TO USE ADAPTIVE CRUISE CONTROL

 - Tap the brake pedal

-- Press the CANCEL button
+- Press the Cancel button

-- Press the cruise control ON/OFF button
+- Press the cruise control On/Off button

 Adaptive Cruise Control Override

 If you press the accelerator pedal while the system is in use, automatic braking won’t occur.
-You’ll get a message in the cluster display, or the green ADAPTIVE CRUISE CONTROL icon will turn blue, indicating that Adaptive Cruise Control automatic braking is temporarily disabled until you release the accelerator pedal.
+You’ll get a message in the cluster display, or the green Adaptive Cruise Control icon will turn blue, indicating that Adaptive Cruise Control automatic braking is temporarily disabled until you release the accelerator pedal.

 You should read your Owner’s Manual to learn more about the limitations of the system.